WheteThunger/MonumentAddons/README.md

 ## Instructions for specific entities

+### Heli & boat vendors

+Use the following steps to set up a heli vendor at a custom location.

+1. Aim where you want to spawn the vendor and run `maspawn bandit_conversationalist`.
+2. Aim where you want purchased helicopters to spawn and run `maspawn airwolfspawner`.

+Use the following steps to set up a boat vendor at a custom location.

+1. Aim where you want to spawn the vendor and run `maspawn boat_shopkeeper`.
+2. Aim where you want purchased boats to spawn and run `maspawn boatspawner`.

+Notes:
+- The heli vendor and spawner must be within 40m of each other to work.
+- The boat vendor and spawner must be within 20m of each other to work.
+- The boat vendor will not have a vending machine.
+This can be improved upon request.

 ### CCTV cameras & computer stations

 Use the following steps to set up CCTV cameras and computer stations.